khaledadrani/Discord-Boy/README.md

 # Custom Discord Bot
-A repository for  Enicarthage Press Discord Server and possibly other technical stuff
+This repository started out as a repository for  Enicarthage Press Discord Server and possibly other technical stuff.
+Now I'm thinking of expanding it.

 This Discord Bot Code is deprecated.
 It needs more work.